douglas86/douglas86/README.md

 ## The conclusion

-Please stand by for the next big thing
+Please stand by for the next big thing <br>
 Hope you like it